EIDA/eidaws/eidaws.federator/README.rst

   of concurrent endpoint requests configurable on federated resource granularity
 - Support for both HTTP **POST** and **GET** endpoint request method
 - ``fdsnws-station`` requests run entirely in-memory
-- ``fdsnws-dataselect`` request are buffered in-memory for small chunks of data; larger chunks of data are dynamically moved to disk
+- ``fdsnws-dataselect`` and ``eidaws-wfcatalog`` request are buffered in-memory for small chunks of data; larger chunks of data are dynamically moved to disk
-- ``fdsnws-dataselect`` response data is returned merged and fully aligned when splitting large requests
+- ``fdsnws-dataselect`` and ``eidaws-wfcatalog``  response data is returned merged and fully aligned when splitting large requests
 - Independent configuration of federated resources